Frequently Asked Questions

 Are children allowed on safari at Royal Malewane?

-Children over 10 are welcome in the Luxury Suites, unless all 6 Luxury Suites are booked for exclusive use in which case children of all ages are welcome.
-Children of all ages are welcome in the Royal Suites and at Africa House.
+Children over 10 are welcome in the Luxury Suites and Luxury Farm Suites.
+Children of all ages are welcome in the Royal Suites, at Africa House and at The Farmhouse.

 We have a wonderful children’s programme at Royal Malewane and our team is well trained to ensure the safety of your family while on safari.